Discover the BEST time to visit Florence Italy! Learn which months offer the perfect mix of fewer crowds and good weather to make your trip a success!

 In Summary

-For the perfect mix of fewer crowds and enjoyable weather, the best time to visit Florence, Italy is October through early November and late March through mid April.
+For the perfect mix of fewer crowds and enjoyable weather, the best time to visit Florence, Italy is mid-October through November and late March through mid-April.

-Winter in Florence is actually fairly mild and brings the plus of minimal crowds.
+Winter in Florence is actually fairly mild and brings the plus of minimal crowds (outside of the Christmas season).
 If you don't mind cooler weather and are focused on finding great hotel deals and experiencing the top sights and restaurants without a million other people, winter is the winner.

 In general, I avoid summer as it can become very hot and the crowds make the city almost unbearable.
 If summer is you're only option, try to visit early June.